petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/upgrading-liferay-commerce.md

 ## Upgrading to Commerce 4.0

 Starting with Liferay Commerce 3.0, Commerce is now bundled with Liferay DXP.
-To upgrade to Commerce 4.0, you must first upgrade your base Liferay DXP installation to DXP 7.4 and perform a search re-index.
+To upgrade to Commerce 4.0, you must first upgrade your base Liferay DXP installation to DXP 7.4 and perform a search reindex.

 ```{warning}
 After upgrading to 7.4, do *not* deploy the Commerce `LPKG` again.
 The Commerce 4.0 modules are bundled with 7.4.
 Deploying the `LPKG` causes conflicts.
 ```

 To learn more about the DXP upgrade process, see [Upgrade Basics](https://learn.liferay.com/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics.html).
-Once DXP is upgraded to 7.4, execute a re-index.
+Once DXP is upgraded to 7.4, execute a reindex.

 ### Prerequisite for Upgrading to Liferay Commerce 4.0